tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* ems-esp: adjust to name changes
+* ems-esp: adjust to name changes in version 3.7.0-dev.27

 ### 4.4.3 (2024-07-15)
 * ems-esp: delete the esp object-structure on start of the adapter instance.
 It will be rebuild.